 He says we understand the 5% that is made up of atoms; the rest is divided into dark matter and dark energy (see below).
 Dark matter remains a complete mystery, while dark energy is thought to be responsible for the universe expanding at an ever increasing rate.

 The possible existence of other dimensions has long intrigued scientists.

 ‘Einstein’s general theory of relativity tells us that space can expand, contract, and bend,’ CERN tells us.
 ‘Now if one dimension were to contract to a size smaller than an atom, it would be hidden from our view.
 But if we could look on a small enough scale, that hidden dimension might become visible again.’

 Professor Steve Giddings speaks of a ‘supersymmetry’, a mirror universe where all known particles have partner particles with related properties that could be discovered by the LHC.
 He says these superpartners may also make up dark matter, and that could lead to two great discoveries being made at once.
 He adds, ‘If the Higgs has been detected, a completely new kind of matter has been discovered.’
 More here & here.

-After the Higgs Boson was discovered in 2013, the LHC received a massive upgrade that took 2 years.
-It went back into operation in 2016 with its energy levels almost doubled, which is expected to expand the potential for more ground-breaking discoveries.
+After the Higgs Boson was discovered, the LHC received a massive upgrade that took 2 years.

 - Trackback Link